iqiamir/iqiamir/README.md

 - 👋 Hi, I’m @iqiamir
-- 👀 Looking for a job where i could broaden my horizon and develop
+- 👀 Learning to Code day by day.
-- 🌱 Fresh Graduate
+- 🌱
 - 📫 How to reach me ?, hit me up on my email - rifqiruzaidi@gmail.com

 <!---